waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   FLAREE (VULPIX): Lv8 (26/26 HP)
 *   ODDISH (ODDISH): Lv12 (37/37 HP) (Capped)

-# Hindsight & Lessons Learned (Post-Critique Turn 5650)
+# Hindsight & Lessons Learned (Post-Critique Turn 5650 & 5662)
 *   **Notepad `replace` failures:** Using `overwrite` for major cleanups is more reliable than trying to find exact `old_text` for `replace` after many micro-updates.
 *   **Screen Check Imperative:** ALWAYS check tiles immediately adjacent (especially in direction of planned movement) on screen *before* committing to multi-step moves.
 Don't rely solely on map memory or agent paths without visual confirmation of the very next step if possible.
 *   **Agent Output Review:** Critically review agent-provided paths against screen and map XML.
-Agents can make mistakes (e.g., `map_analyzer_agent` suggesting path through impassable tiles on turn 5563).
+Agents can make mistakes.
-*   **Youngster Avoidance:** Eastern Pewter is a minefield.
+*   **Youngster Avoidance/Strategy:** Eastern Pewter is a minefield.
 High-risk paths near him should be treated with extreme caution and use `scripted_event_tracker_agent`.
-Intentional escort trigger can be a valid strategy if planned.
+Intentional escort trigger can be a valid strategy if planned for the correct drop-off.
 *   **Pikachu & Warps:** Be mindful of Pikachu's position near warps; accidental turns can lead to re-entering warps.
-*   **Map Awareness:** Must improve fundamental map awareness and recall of impassable tiles to avoid repeating failed paths, especially in known 'pocket' areas like western Pewter City.
+*   **Map Awareness (PEWTER CITY IS A MAZE):** Must improve fundamental map awareness and recall of impassable tiles (esp.
+(19,19-21), (18,18), (5,22), (17,22), (34,20)) to avoid repeating failed paths.
-*   **Strategic Shifts:** When an approach repeatedly fails, make more radical strategic shifts rather than minor variations on the failed path.
+*   **Strategic Shifts:** When an approach repeatedly fails, make more radical strategic shifts.
+The current 'Far West-South-East Detour Mk2' is an example of this.
-*   **Dormant Agent Ideas:** Removed 'Youngster Event Predictor Agent' and 'Path Refinement Agent' to maintain focus.
-Will reconsider if a need arises and agent slots are available.
+*   **Reflection Adherence:** Ensure all reflection questions are thoroughly addressed during mandatory reflection turns.